 Essential Instruments for Your Orthodontic Set

 The instruments used in orthodontic procedures are mainly exclusive to the discipline.
-That’s why it’s important for dental students to study and memorize their uses before beginning clinical orthodontic treatments on real patients.
-A refresher is also helpful when ordering orthodontic instruments for a new orthodontic practice.
+That’s why dental students need to study and memorize the names of various orthodontic tools and their uses before beginning clinical treatments on real patients.
+A refresher is also helpful when ordering instruments for a new orthodontic practice.
+Keep reading for inside knowledge on commonly used orthodontic tools.

 17 Essential Tools for Orthodontists